MohamedQachchaou/CAMLabs/Labs/2-2_Terraform_SimpleDeploy.md

 ## Create your first instance

 In this section we will create a RedHat 76 Linux virtual machine in vCenter.

+Your VM will be created in a folder under Datacenter -> Target -> TeamX -> Lab2 where 'X' is your team ID.

 First, launch the vSphere Web Client via the Chrome web browser (connection tab is already defined).
 Login with the same credentials used above in step 3.